Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Improving threshold for fault-tolerant color code quantum computing

 \subsection{Deflagging}

-In addition to the flagged weight optimization, we perform a deflagging procedure \cite{PhysRevLett.128.110504,sundaresan2023demonstrating}, i.e., immediately apply proper Pauli operators to the data qubits based on the flag values.
+In addition to FWO, we perform a deflagging procedure proposed in Refs.~\cite{PhysRevLett.128.110504,sundaresan2023demonstrating}, i.e., immediately apply Pauli operators corresponding to the errors that are implied by the flag values to the data qubits.
 Without directly applying the Pauli operators to the data qubits, we can perform the same operation by just recording the Pauli operators as classical information and updating the Pauli frame \cite{knill2005quantum, Aliferis2005QuantumAT}.
 Deflagging is also performed when estimating the conditional error probabilities.
-This deflagging procedure enables us to correct some errors that cannot be corrected with only the flagged weight optimization.
+This deflagging procedure enables us to correct some errors that cannot be corrected with only FWO.
 For the details of the deflagging procedure and how it improves logical error rates, see Appendix \ref{appendix:b}.